densutter/Minor-Mathematical-Mechanisms-in-Large-Language-Models/README.md

 Note: Part of this code is copied from other code as well as using ChatGPT.
-I plan to make it more clear from where the code comes to a later date.
+I noted when I took some code from somewhere else directly in the code.
+However I do not specifically mark the sections made with the help from ChatGPT.
+To avoid any copyright issues, assume that the whole code was made with the help from ChatGPT.

 main.py: main programm to run experiments